-Water filter pads have a single purpose: to filter hard water.
-They are designed to reduce the risk of limescale buildup in espresso or coffee machines and also improve the water's taste.
-We tested four water filter pads, and the conclusion is sobering: all four fail to achieve these two goals, or only inadequately, when used according to the retailer's instructions.
+Water filter pads have one purpose: to filter hard water.
+They are intended to reduce the risk of limescale buildup in espresso or coffee machines and to improve the taste of the water.
+We tested four water filter pads, and the conclusion is sobering: none of the four achieve both goals, or only insufficiently, when used according to the manufacturer's instructions.

-We tested the water filter pad from ECM, Rocket O.SCA.R 90, BRITA Aqua Gusto 250 and BWT Bestsave S.
+We tested the water filter pads from ECM, Rocket O.SCA.R 90, BRITA Aqua Gusto 250, and BWT Bestsave S.

-In many places, domestic tap water is too hard to brew good-tasting coffee.
-At least as problematic is the fact that even medium-hard water can cause limescale buildup.
-We've explained what constitutes good water for brewing coffee in a detailed article and video.
-Here are the basic facts again:
+In many places, tap water at home is too hard to prepare sensorially good coffee.
+At least as problematic is that even medium-hard water promotes limescale formation.
+We have explained what good water for coffee preparation is in a detailed article and video.
+Here are the key data again:

 Perfect water for filter coffee: